 Push-ups are one of the most utilized upper-body exercises in the fitness world.
 This movement, which requires no equipment and only your body weight, is a compound, multi-joint movement.

-This means that multiple muscle groups and joints are utilized at the same time, as compared to an isolated movement, which only works one muscle at a time.
+This means that multiple muscle groups and joints are utilized at the same time, as compared to an isolated exercise, which only works one muscle at a time.

 A push-up can be modified by placing your hands in different positions to activate different muscle groups.
-To get the maximum muscle activation in the chest, it is imperative to perform the push-ups that target this area.
+To get the maximum muscle activation in the chest, it's important to perfect your form first.

 Proper Form for a Standard Push-Up

 Place your hands underneath your shoulders with your legs extended behind you and the balls of your feet planted firmly on the ground.
-With your arms fully extended and your legs behind you, position your body in the same position as a plank.
+With your arms fully extended and your legs behind you, position your body in a high plank.

-Keeping your core tight, back flat, and butt squeezed, slowly lower down to the ground until your chest touches the ground.
-As soon as your chest touches the ground, push away from the floor and extend your arms returning to the starting position.
+Keeping your core tight, back flat and butt squeezed, slowly lower down to the ground until your chest touches the ground (or as close as you can get with proper form).
+Then, push away from the floor and extend your arms returning to the starting position.

 Target Your Chest